Articles

 For a migration like Wise's, this matters enormously.
 The bottleneck was not writing new microservices.
 It was understanding the monolith well enough to extract them safely.
 Remove that bottleneck and the timeline compresses.
 Not to weeks, but from years to months.
 With significantly less risk, because the decisions are based on a more complete picture of what the system actually does.

-The approach that reduces risk
+What approach reduces risk in monolith migration?

 Understanding the system is the first step.
 The second is moving carefully.